When does a coroner get involved in a death? | Knapman Family

 Will the Coroner get involved?

-Her Majesty’s Coroners are Judicial Officers (usually Solicitors or Doctors) who are independent of Local or Central Government.
-They will establish the cause of death when a Doctor is unable to issue a death certificate which may be due to either of the following:
+His Majesty’s coroners are judicial officers who are independent of Local or Central Government.
+They will establish the cause of death when a doctor is unable to issue a death certificate, which may be due to either of the following:

-• The Doctor had not seen the person within 14 days
+The doctor had not seen the person within 28 days.

-• It is usually necessary for the coroner to order a Post Mortem examination to establish accurately the cause of death
+It is usually the coroner's job to order a post-mortem examination to establish accurately the cause of death.

 Death Certificate and Rose